 Avoid Overusing Continuous Tenses: While continuous tenses can be effective for describing ongoing actions, they can also make your writing sound passive or unclear if overused.
 Strive for a balance between simple and continuous tenses to achieve clarity and conciseness.

-For instance, instead of writing "The committee is currently considering the proposal," you could write "The committee is considering the proposal" or even "The committee considers the proposal," depending on the context.
+To give you an idea, instead of writing "The committee is currently considering the proposal," you could write "The committee is considering the proposal" or even "The committee considers the proposal," depending on the context.
 By choosing the most direct and concise phrasing, you can improve the clarity and impact of your writing.

 -